 The Fund has established a list of local governmental agencies that have formally been recommended by the West Virginia Infrastructure and Jobs Development Council and approved by the Bureau for Public Health to participate in future lending activities consistent with the guidelines of the Act.
-The following is a list of outstanding commitments as of June 30, 2021:
+As of June 30, 2022 there are no outstanding commitments.